dsvill06/homecook-dev-challenge/README.md

   </p>

 ## Specification
-Add frontend features to achieve the following:
+Your frontend solution must be able to achieve the following:
-- [ ] When a user clicks on the **Add New Kitchen** button, display a view / form to add new kitchen to the list
+- [ ] When a user clicks on the **Info** icon, it should display more information about that kitchen
-- [ ] When a user clicks on the **Info** icon, it should expand with more details about that kitchen
+- [ ] When a user clicks on the **Edit** icon, it should allow update to information about that kitchen
-- [ ] When a user types in a kitchen *id* in the search box, the list updates to displays the kitchen with that *id*
+- [ ] When a user clicks on the **Add New Kitchen** button, it should allow user to add a new kitchen to the list
-- [ ] When a user clicks on the **Edit** icon, it should display a view / form to update details for that kitchen
+- [ ] When a user types in a kitchen *id* in the search box, the list only shows the kitchen whose *id* is typed in
-- [ ] When a user clicks on the **Delete** icon, it should display a deletion warning (or modal), and then delete kitchen
+- [ ] When a user clicks on the **Delete** icon, it should display a deletion warning and remove kitchen

 ### Additional Requirements (Bonus)
 - [ ] Sort kitchens by *name*, *id* and/or *status*